-- Sugar or Sugary Snack – Any food or drink that is incredibly high in sugar will be dangerous for dogs.
-Foods or snacks that are high in sugar can lead to obesity, diabetes, high blood pressure, tooth decay, and other health issues for dogs.
+- Sugar or Sugary Snack – Any food or drink that is high in sugar can be dangerous for dogs.
+Foods or snacks that are high in sugar can lead to hyperactivity, obesity, high blood pressure, and other health issues for dogs.

-- Unhealthy Fats or Grease – Bad fats can come from meat that isn’t cooked enough or other sources but grease and unhealthy fats can be terrible for your dog.
-These fats can cause pancreatitis, heart failure, obesity, blood pressure issues, and much more.
+- Unhealthy Fats or Grease – Unhealthy fats can cause pancreatitis, heart disease, obesity, high blood pressure, and much more.
 This is why it is recommended that you never give your dog unhealthy fats or grease even if you think they will enjoy the taste.

 - Yeast Dough – Yeast dough can be considered to be a rare cooking ingredient but it is possible that your dog could come in contact with it if you are baking.
-Yeast dough goes through a process of fermentation and if it is consumed raw, then it can give off alcohol poisoning to your dog.
-This is why it is recommended to avoid giving your dog raw dough.
+Yeast dough goes through a process of fermentation and if it is consumed raw, then it can cause alcohol poisoning.

 What Should You Do If Your Dog Eats Something They Shouldn’t Eat?